Young Elementary School

 Lucy’s Drawing – African American Civil Rights Memorial

-Two Rivers at Young Leadership Team
+Young Elementary Leadership Team

 Megan DeRitter